razborovdb/CryptoWalletProjectDoc/Documents/DesignDocument.md

 We will use https://render.com/ to deploy SpringBoot application where we
 create endpoints that will handle the creation, update, and retrieval of wallets to satisfy our requirements.

-We will use https://render.com/ to deploy PostgresSQL database.
-In this database we will store available cryptocurrencies that we can use in our wallet in a table in PostgresSQL.
-Wallets themselves will also be stored in PostgresSQL.
+We will use https://render.com/ to deploy PostgreSQL database.
+In this database we will store available cryptocurrencies that we can use in our wallet in a table in PostgreSQL.
+Wallets themselves will also be stored in PostgreSQL.
 For simpler cryptocurrency list retrieval, we will store the list of cryptocurrencies in a given wallet directly in the wallet table.